 A little caterpillar has the potential to grow and evolve into a beautiful butterfly.
 This is a natural process which can’t be forced.
 We need to wait for its own timing of transformation.
 This requires patience and trust.

-Through play children develop many different competencies without realizing it: analytical thinking, creativity, innovation, problem solving, cooperation, language skills, gross and fine motor skills, emergent literacy and numeracy, self-confidence, perseverance, persistence and executive functions.
+Through play children develop many different competencies without realizing it: analytical thinking, creativity, innovation, problem solving, cooperation, language skills, gross and fine motor skills, emergent literacy and numeracy, self-confidence, perseverance, persistence, executive functions, amongst others.
 This helps children to become successful in their later lives.
 They will become lifelong learners.